Fox News controversies: Tests of knowledge of Fox News viewers

-Internal memos and e-mail
+Internal memos and email

 Daily memos

 Fox News executives exert a degree of editorial control over the content of the network's daily reporting.
 The channel's vice president of news, John Moody, controls content by writing memos to the news department staff.
 In the documentary Outfoxed, former Fox News employees talk about the inner workings of the channel.
 In memos from the documentary, Moody instructs employees on how to approach particular stories and on what stories to approach.
 Critics of Fox News claim that the instructions on many of the memos indicate a conservative bias.
 The Washington Post quoted Larry C. Johnson, a former Fox News contributor, describing the Moody memos as "talking points instructing us what the themes are supposed to be, and God help you if you stray."

 Photocopied memos from Moody instructed Fox News' on-air anchors and reporters to use positive language when discussing anti-abortion viewpoints, the Iraq War, and tax cuts, as well as requesting that the Abu Ghraib prisoner abuse scandal be put in context with the other violence in the area.
 Such memos were reproduced for the film Outfoxed, which included Moody quotes such as, "The soldiers [seen on Fox News in Iraq] in the foreground should be identified as 'sharpshooters,' not 'snipers,' which carries a negative connotation."

 Two days after the 2006 midterm election, The Huffington Post reported that its news department had acquired a copy of a leaked internal memo from Moody that recommended the following: "...
 [L]et's be on the lookout for any statements from the Iraqi insurgents, who must be thrilled at the prospect of a Dem-controlled congress."
 Within hours of the memo's publication, Fox News anchor Martha McCallum went on-air on the program The Live Desk with reports of Iraqi insurgents cheering the firing of Donald Rumsfeld and the results of the election.